 If you are living with a disability or chronic illness that makes studying difficult, you can apply for assistance measures.
 You can find more details on the website of Assistance Measures Office.

-If you would like to apply for a place on the programme, please send your completed application form and the required documents to the University of Applied Sciences of the Grisons.
+If you would like to apply for a place on the programme, please fill out and submit the online application with the required documents.

 Do you have any questions about the study programme?
 Would you like any advice, or are you still unsure?
 Do you have any administrative questions?
 We will be happy to help you.